 - Lunch is free-style.
 The mid-day meal can be anything you want, from a picnic in a park to a restaurant's low-cost lunch special to a lazy afternoon at an outdoor café ("More wine, garçon, s'il vous plait") to a meal in a museum to sampling another hotel or restaurant's fare.

 What are the Disadvantages of the European Dining Plan?

 - It's harder to budget.
 If you travel knowing that one or two meals of the day are covered, you won't have to factor in those expenses to what your vacation will cost.
 Under the European Plan, none of your meals are provided by the hotel.

 - No "free" breakfast.
 If you're the type of couple that wakes up hungry, you're going to have to get up, get dressed and find some place nearby to eat soon.
 (Note: Hotels that offer "free" breakfasts simply roll the price of the morning meal into your room rate.)
 Or plan ahead (see "breakfast in bed" above.)

 - Foraging in lousy weather.
-During those times when it's raining or storming or freezing outside, you may not want to stray far from your hotel (and hotel bed) and will wish you had a hotel with room service or a restaurant.
+During those times when it's raining or storming or freezing or broiling outside, you may not want to stray far from your hotel (and hotel bed) and will wish you had a hotel with room service or a restaurant.
 But with nothing to eat, you're on your own.

 - Not every local restaurant is a winner.
 If you choose a restaurant simply because it's cheap or nearby and you can't source reviews, you're on your own.
 At best, you'll agree after your meal that the two of you have found a gem.
 At worst, be glad that the bathroom is nearby and someone loves you enough to let you use it first.